alexis-moins/pm/README.md

 Commands:
-  help     Show help about a command dir      Show projects' root directory space    Create, delete or list spaces link     Create a link to this script update   Update to the latest version tmux     Commands for tmux integration env      Show environment information
+  help     Show help about a command space    Create, delete or list spaces link     Create a link to the recipe script unlink   Remove the link to the recipe script update   Update to the latest version env      Show environment information

-PROJECT Commands:
+Project Commands:
   new      Create a new empty project clone    Clone a remote git repository open     Open a project in a tmux session